MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-number-management.md

 # Number management

-Omnichannel for Customer Services helps you enable and use voice and SMS services in a seamless, integrated way within Dynamics 365.
+Omnichannel for Customer Service helps you enable and use voice and SMS services in a seamless, integrated way within Dynamics 365.
 As an administrator, you can purchase phone numbers and call plans, decide whether you want to avail call and/or SMS services, or whether you'd like to set up inbound or outbound calling options for your business.

 ## Use number included with the voice channel

 The Voice channel includes a trial phone number that comes with 60 minutes of free calling.
 With this trial number, you don't need to connect to Azure Communication Services.
-However, after the 60 minutes of free calling time elapses, you must purchase a new number based on your own Azure subscription, and cannot purchase the trial number.
+However, after the 60 minutes of free calling time elapses, you must purchase a new number based on your own Azure subscription, and cannot reuse or purchase the trial number.

 ## Prerequisites
 <!--add Azure portal link, standard text here-->